Find out more

 The history of Vibrant Spaces

-Vibrant Spaces was part of a larger initiative to improve Taree's town centre, which we did in partnership with local businesses and the wider community.
+Vibrant Spaces was part of a larger initiative to improve Taree's town centre, in partnership with local businesses and the wider community.

 If you would like to know more, you can view the presentation we made at the Statewide Mutual Conference in 2016, which explains how all of the projects came together and more specifically, the approach we took to risk.